mattcarlotta/nvfcApp/README.md

 * Apply - Applies the curve to the GPU fan for the duration of the session
 * Reset - Sets the curve to default values (can be values from `config.csv`)
 * Save -  A "Save as" file dialog pops open.
-Simply input a file name and it'll automatically add a .csv extension.
+Simply input a file name, click save, and it'll automatically add a .csv extension.
 See notes below for more information.

 ## Live Updates